Karl-Heinz Kämmerling: Awards

 Kämmerling received the prize Niedersachsenpreis in 1985.
-Since 1999 he was an Officer of the Order of Merit of the Federal Republic of Germany.
+In 1999 he was awarded thean Officer's Cross of the Order of Merit of the Federal Republic of Germany.
 In 2000 he was awarded the Grand Decoration of Honour for Services to the Republic of Austria.
 He was an honorary member of Deutscher Musikrat (German Music Council, a member of the International Music Council), since 2005.